anapgh/pycefr/README.md

 5. If you want to visualize the results on a web page:

-    * Go to the WEB folder and execute the file 'getjson.py' to get summaries of the previously created .json file.
-    * Then, run the file 'main.js' to create the page 'index.html'.
+    * Run the file 'main.js' to create the page 'index.html'.
 You will get one web page for each repository.

 ## Of interest